Are you grappling with how to conduct equitable performance evaluations?

 - Align on new expectations or goals (including developmental or corrective ones)—recognizing that the new year doesn’t mean the pandemic has suddenly ended—and specify any concrete support you will provide along the way.

 Struggling with what to say?
-Check out our sample language for giving feedback in your 2020 performance evaluations.
+Check out our sample language for giving feedback in performance evaluations during COVID-19.